dinakaranonline/blog/_posts/2021-02-01-Demystifying-oAuth-and-OpenIDConnect.md

 **End**

--Re-cap of the journey from Basic Authentication to Open ID Connect
+- Re-cap of the journey from Basic Authentication to Open ID Connect
 - We have come a long way from registering on every website to using oAuth to help with the registration of data
 - Data Privacy has certainly improved
 - Security Posture keeps increasing every day and challenges continue to remain